parnexcodes/tidal-dl-discord-bot/README.md

  Edit the commands in [music.py](https://github.com/parnexcodes/tidal-dl-discord-bot/blob/main/cogs/music.py) if you're using another operating system.

  ## Note
- Make 2 channels , one for Requests and another for Uploads.
+ Make a channel for requests channel.

  The bot performs tasks **synchronously** (one task at a time) , so the channel needs to be locked after each request.